Ellestial/100-days-of-code/r2-log.md

 ## Day 10: June 26, 2019

-**Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - CHapter 3.
+**Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - Chapter 3.

 **Thoughts**: Interesting learning about different object-related things, like how all object properties are strings, which explains why the property name needs to be in quotes in `Object.defineProperty()`.
 I learned about writable, enumerable, and configurable on `Object.defineProperty()`, too.
 I want to learn more about how `JSON.parse()` works with deep copying objects.

+## Day 11: June 27, 2019

+**Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - Chapter 3.
+Continued some tweaks with my Harry Potter Matching Game.

+**Thoughts**: I learned about `GET` and `PUT` and getters/setters a bit.
+I wanted a break from reading, so I worked on creating a graphical timer and styled some aspects in my game.